How to Fix a Garbage Disposal That's Not Working

 Warning

-How to Fix a Garbage Disposal
+How to Troubleshoot a Garbage Disposal

 White plate with fork, pasta noodles and sauce next to garbage disposal in sink